jszokoli/jsTK/README.md

 # jsTK
 [Maya][Python] Maya Toolshelf

-This is a test.

-This is another test.

-Yet another test.
+jsTK is a maya toolkit with a wide arrangement of tools from modeling to lighting.